 For those that are a little more health-conscious, they also have salads!
 And for anyone who prefers not drink alcoholic beverage, they serve their own house made Root Beer and Ginger Ale.
 It contains 20 percent less sugar than industrial sodas and is caffeine free.

 So now you’re probably asking, ‘Is Battlefield Brew Works haunted?”

 Some say that it is.
 A few women have experienced strange encounters in the area of what is now the women’s bathroom.

-You can find the experiences of the Visual Paranormal Investigative team, who spent a night at the barn, HERE.
+Check out the experiences of the Visual Paranormal Investigative team, who spent a night at the barn.

 Why Visit Battlefield Brew Works and Distillery?